aulonakukaj/Generative-AI-Retrieval-Augmented-Generation-RAG-Chatbot-/README.md

 ## Setup
 Run the notebook and enter your OpenAI API key when prompted.

+The notebook expects a domain-specific PDF document as input.

+Due to copyright restrictions, the original dataset (course material) is not included.
+Users can provide their own document to run the pipeline.

 ## Technologies
 - Python
 - OpenAI API